chiefonboarding/Documentation/docs/Howto.md

 ![preboarding view](/preboarding-view.png)

-You might have noticed the litle part at the bottom that says "Form options".
+You might have noticed the little part at the bottom that says "Form options".
 You can actually build a custom form where you can allow your new hire to send some information back to you.
 Perhaps you want to know what their favorite snack is.

 ### The general blocks
 There are three types of general blocks that you can choose from.
 You can create a block that triggers before the new hire starts.
 You could use this to create tasks (we will get to this later) for colleagues for things they need to do or send some emails/slack/text messages.

 The second type of general blocks are the ones that start after the new hire starts.
 These are marked in workdays, so it doesn't really matter if your new hire starts on a Monday or Thursday - ChiefOnboarding will skip the weekends and not bother the new hire on those days.
 Example: Monday is workday 1, next week Monday is then day 6.
 You can add a bunch more in these types of blocks (which we will get into in a bit).
 We will notify the new hire of any newly added things - you can disable this if you don't want that.

 All of the above blocks trigger at 8 AM in the new hire's timezone.
-Yes, ChiefOnboarding is totally remote friendly, we support multiple timezones and multiple languages.
+Yes, ChiefOnboarding is totally remote friendly, we support multiple time zones and multiple languages.

 The third type of general block is a special one.
 You can have things happen based on a to do item.
-We will get into to do items in a bit, but basically what this is means is that you can wait for your new hire to complete a to do item and then it will trigger to create a new to do item for the new hire or perhaps send a message to a colleague.
-The posibilities are endless.
+We will get into to do items in a bit, but basically what this means is that you can wait for your new hire to complete a to do item and then it will trigger to create a new to do item for the new hire or perhaps send a message to a colleague.
+The possibilities are endless.

 ### The unconditioned block
 You can only add one of these and you can add things in here that are automatically added to the new hire when you add the sequence to your new hire.
-You could add some random stuff in here that you new hire might need or that they need right from the start.
+You could add some random stuff in here that your new hire might need or that they need right from the start.
 Think of some policies and some default to do items.

 ## Templates